NodeFactoryIo/vedran/README.md

 It is possible to run payout script at any time by invoking `vedran payout` command trough console.
 This command has two required flags:

-`--payout-reward` - loadbalancer wallet secret
+`--private-key` - loadbalancers wallet private key, used for sending founds on payout

 `--payout-reward` - defined reward amount that will be distributed on the payout (amount in Planck)